BUX (brokerage): History

-In September 2019, a new app named BUX Zero, was launched in the Netherlands.
+In September 2019, the company launched its BUX Zero platform in the Netherlands.
 In June 2020, it was launched in Germany and Austria and one month later in France.
 In August 2020, it became available in Belgium.

 In January 2020, BUX acquired Blockport, a European cryptocurrency exchange.
 The firm registered it with the Dutch Central Bank, rebranded and launched as BUX Crypto in April 2020.